The best business loans and financing for trucking companies

-Yes, the trucking industry doesn't just move raw materials, supplies, and manufactured items.
-According to the 2021 Statista Trucking Industry Report, it also moves a 732.3-billion-dollar market and employs more than 902,000 truck drivers nationwide.
+If you bought it, a truck brought it.
+Most of the supplies delivered nationwide to retail stores, hospitals, construction sites, banks, and clean water depend on the trucking industry.
+The trucking industry doesn't just move raw materials, supplies, and manufactured items.
+According to the 2021 Statista Trucking Industry Report, it also drives a 732.3-billion-dollar market and employs more than 902,000 truck drivers nationwide.

 Truck maintenance, repairs, and truck part replacements.

-Business expenses during long-distance transportation trips.
+Business expenses during transportation trips.

 Lease or purchase vehicles to expand your business.

 Employee salaries, recruitment, and retention.

 Adding a new location or increasing warehouse or office space.